AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 👉 knowledge management

-Pure tool usage is no longer enough here.
-Instead, companies need employees who can recognize risks and make decisions transparently.
+Here, mere tool use is no longer enough.
+Instead, companies need employees who can identify risks and make decisions in a comprehensible way.

-💡 With the EU AI Act, AI competence is increasingly becoming an organizational responsibility for companies and no longer just a private additional qualification for individual employees.
+💡 With the EU AI Act, AI competence is increasingly becoming an organizational responsibility for companies rather than just a private additional qualification for individual employees.

-That is why many companies are already starting to build internal guidelines, training and AI policies.
+That is why many companies are already beginning to build internal guidelines, training, and AI policies.

 Why traditional training formats are no longer enough

 Many companies are currently responding to the AI boom with individual workshops or short tool introductions.
-This is a sensible start, but in practice it is often not enough.
-True AI competence is not created by a one-time presentation or a single webinar.
+That is a sensible starting point, but in practice it is often not enough.
+Genuine AI competence does not arise from a one-time presentation or a single webinar.

-Employees need to learn how to integrate AI meaningfully into their daily work and assess results critically.
-This quickly shows that AI Literacy encompasses far more than simply operating a tool
+Employees must learn to integrate AI meaningfully into their everyday work and to evaluate results critically.
+This quickly shows that AI Literacy covers far more than simply operating a tool

 The most important skills include, among others:

-For this reason in particular, AI competence is becoming a continuous learning process rather than a classic one-off training session.
-In addition, AI systems are evolving extremely quickly.
-New functions, models and risks are changing constantly.
-What is current today may already be outdated a few months later.
+That is precisely why AI competence is becoming a continuous learning process rather than a classic one-time training session.
+In addition, AI systems are developing extremely quickly.
+New functions, models, and risks are changing all the time.
+What is current today may already be outdated just a few months later.

 Companies therefore need learning formats that can be updated flexibly and integrated permanently into everyday work.